Blackford Community Fund

 About this fund

-The Blackford Community Fund is a charitable fund to benefit residents of Blackford Community Council area in Perth & Kinross local authority.
-The Fund has been created with a donation by Ochil Developments (the developer of the G West development near Blackford) to Blackford Community Council, and community benefit funds provided by EDF Renewables, owner of the Burnfoot Hill, Burnfoot North and Rhodders wind farms.
-The Fund is intended to be a lasting resource for the community of Blackford
+The Blackford Community Fund is a charitable fund to benefit residents of the Blackford Community Council area in Perth & Kinross local authority.
+The fund has been created with a donation by Ochil Developments (the developer of the G West development near Blackford) to Blackford Community Council, and community benefit funds provided by EDF Renewables, owner of the Burnfoot Hill, Burnfoot North and Rhodders wind farms.
+The fund is intended to be a lasting resource for the community of Blackford.

 Purpose of this fund

-The purpose of the Fund is to support community groups and charities working in the Blackford Community Council area.
+The fund's purpose is to support community groups and charities working in the Blackford Community Council area.
 By providing grants to such groups, it aims to:

 - Promote community spirit and bring people together.

-- Enhance quality of life and promote people’s well-being.
+- Enhance the quality of life and promote people’s well-being.

 - Foster a vibrant, sustainable community.